opws/opws-dataset/README.md

 When lower-level domains have their own separate profiles (such as Arch Linux's AUR and BBS), their filenames include the lower domain components, like `aur.archlinux.org.yaml` and `bbs.archlinux.org.yaml`.

+### Legacies

+The "legacies" directory contains files with names similar to those of "profiles", but the YAML documents it contains describe lists of events noting *what happened* to sites at those names, such as a move to a new name.

 ## Notes on URLs